 Key Insight: Apple Maps shows 65% fewer ads than Google Maps, meaning organic listings receive significantly more attention from users.

 The curation approach benefits quality businesses.
 Apple’s editorial team creates guides and collections featuring notable businesses.
 Getting included in “Best Coffee in London” or “Hidden Gems of Melbourne” drives considerable traffic.
-Google’s algorithmic approach can’t match human curation for discovering special places.
+Google’s algorithmic approach can’t match human curation for finding special places.

 Myth: Apple Maps has less accurate data than Google Maps.